-Certain of the Bonds are subject to redemption prior to their respective maturity dates, as described herein.
-See "THE BONDS-Redemption."
+Certain of the Bonds are subject to redemption prior to maturity as described herein.

 THE BONDS ARE OBLIGATIONS OF THE DISTRICT ONLY AND ARE NOT OBLIGATIONS OF THE CITY AND COUNTY OF SAN FRANCISCO, THE STATE OF CALIFORNIA OR ANY OF ITS OTHER POLITICAL SUBDIVISIONS.
 THE BOARD OF SUPERVISORS OF THE CITY AND COUNTY OF SAN FRANCISCO HAS THE POWER AND IS OBLIGATED TO LEVY AND COLLECT AD VALOREM PROPERTY TAXES FOR EACH FISCAL YEAR UPON THE TAXABLE PROPERTY OF THE DISTRICT IN AN AMOUNT AT LEAST SUFFICIENT, TOGETHER WITH OTHER MONEYS AVAILABLE FOR SUCH PURPOSE, TO PAY THE PRINCIPAL OF AND PREMIUM, IF ANY, AND INTEREST ON EACH BOND AS THE SAME BECOMES DUE AND PAYABLE.